An Award-Winning Minerva with Hibbard and Darrin Coachwork

 The Minerva started as a bicycle.
-In 1897 Sylvain de Jong returned to Belgium from America with dreams of a better bicycle called the Minerva.
-In 1899 he crafted his first automobile and used the same name.
-Production of the Minerva ran 1902-1938 and became a favorite for many of the royal families of Europe.
+In 1897, Sylvain de Jong returned to Belgium from America with dreams of building a better bicycle called the Minerva.
+He crafted his first automobile two years later using the same name.
+Produced from 1902 until 1938, the Minerva became a favorite for many royal families of Europe.

 The Quiet Knight

-The Minerva features the big-budget 5.3-liter six-cylinder Knight Sleeve Valve engine designed by Charles Yale Knight of Indiana.
+This Minerva features the big-budget, 5.3-liter, six-cylinder Knight Sleeve Valve engine designed by Charles Yale Knight of Indiana.

 Charles Yale Knight’s Creation

 Dissatisfied with the noisy valves in his own cars, Knight designed an engine that used iron sleeves to buffer the pistons and cylinder block, allowing the pistons to slide on the sleeves.

 The result was a much more expensive engine that cut down on running noise but was harder to turn over and more expensive to repair.
 The car itself cost $15,000 during the Prohibition Era.

 1928 Minerva Town Car Specs:

 - Knight Sleeve Valve, quiet engine technology

 - 1987 Pebble Beach Best of Show winner